plasne/openid-connect/implementation.md

 - app:auth:env:PRIVATE_KEY_PASSWORD - The private key is in PFX format, which requires a password for export.
 This allows you to specify the password you used when creating the PFX.
 This commonly will be a URL to a secret in the Key Vault.

 - app:auth:env:PUBLIC_CERT_index (0, 1, 2, 3) - Rather than store the public certificates in the Key Vault, it is possible to specify PUBLIC_CERT_0, PUBLIC_CERT_1, PUBLIC_CERT_2, and/or PUBLIC_CERT_3 as environment variables instead.
 These commonly will be URLs to secrets in the Key Vault.
+If you are storing them in Key Vault and you want to support zero-downtime key rotation, you must specify at least 2 of these variables.
+It is fine for all but one of them to return a 404 because they do not point to a valid Key Vault secret yet.
+This allows you to use one of those slots on key rotation.

 - app:api:env:WELL_KNOWN_CONFIG_URL (default: derived from SERVER_HOST_URL) - This is the URL of the auth/.well-known/openid-configuration endpoint.